- Adeyinka Ige-Onabolu:

 He considers himself simply as a Christian Nigerian IT Person, working in development in African countries, specifically using a regional focus with project management skills.

-Simi Olusola is the Founder and CEO of Aspilos Foundation.
-Simi is a multipotentialite who also works as a project management & human capital development consultant for SMEs.
-She has over 3 years of experience working as a consultant and has been working in the not for profit sector for over 8 years with a focus on education, secure livelihoods and advocacy as it concerns women, children and youth.
+Simi Olusola is the Founder and Executive Director of Aspilos Foundation.
+She has been working in the not for profit sector for over 8 years with a focus on education, secure livelihoods and governance as it concerns young people.
+She has over 4 years of experience working as a consultant.
 She is a lifelong volunteer with a passion for societal development.

-She has a B.Sc in Physiology from the University of Ibadan, is a Pan Atlantic University Social Sector Management Scholar and has diplomas in global health, psychology and monitoring & evaluation.
+She has a Masters of Public Administration in International Development from the University of York, a B.Sc in Physiology from the University of Ibadan, is a Pan Atlantic University Social Sector Manager Scholar and has diplomas in global health, psychology and monitoring & evaluation.

-She is a Strategy Advisor for Youth Vanguard International, Ghana, a LEAP Africa fellow, a fellow of the President Obama initiated Young African Leadership Initiative, an International Citizen Service volunteer and the lead for the Steering Committee of Stand to End Rape, Abuja.
+She is a Strategy Advisor for Youth Vanguard International, Ghana, a LEAP Africa Social Innovators Program fellow, a fellow of the President Obama initiated Young African Leadership Initiative, an International Citizen Service volunteer and the lead for the Steering Committee of Stand to End Rape, Abuja.

 Simi is an ex-basketball player, having been part of the University of Ibadan basketball team, a librocubicularist who enjoys writing, is always, on and off, on one healthy living diet or the other, never backs down from a challenge, loves people and loves to mentor younger ladies.